simo2712/VI_kpmg_data_analytics/README.md

 </p>

 ## Introduction
 This Virtual Internship is a simulation of real tasks that KPMG are facing daily.
-Sprocket Central Pty Ltd (fictional company), a medium-size bikes & cycling accessories organization, need help to find meaningful insights in their transactions and customers dataset.
+Sprocket Central Pty Ltd (fictional company), a medium-size bikes & cycling accessories organization, need help to find meaningful insights in their datasets.
+These insights are useful for marketing to better target customers.

+The structure of the project is divided into three main phases:
+Data Quality Assessment
+Data Insights
+Data Insights and Presentation